 Vitamin D is the first thing that we think of when we think of SAD or Seasonal Affective Disorder.
 It’s been plastered all over the place as the end all to be all for mental health.
 While D is important to our mental health, it’s also supportive of many other systems in the body.

 Vitamin D is a big player in women’s health.
-Not only does it support a healthy hormone profile, it is one of the cofactors in building healthy bones and teeth and keeping them supple as we age.
+Not only does it support a healthy hormone profile, it is one of the factors in building healthy bones and teeth.
+It also keeps them supple as we age.
 Vitamin D supports a healthy sex drive and our weight management efforts.

 It’s one of the most important vitamins in cancer prevention and in building the immune system.